hnb2/heroes/README.md

 ## Running tests ?
 You need to have NodeJS installed on your computer and install Karma dependencies:

-`npm install karma karma-jasmine karma-cli karma-requirejs karma-chrome-launcher`
+`npm install karma karma-jasmine karma-cli karma-requirejs karma-chrome-launcher karma-coverage`

 Then you need to run the Karma test runner server: